JGCRI/gcam-doc/emissions.md

 $$
 R_{t_2, p}=R_{t_1, p}*(1+TC_{t_2})^{t_2-t_1}
 $$
-where $R_{t_1, p}$ and $R_{t_2, p}$ represent MAC reduction in year $t_1$ and $t_2$ at emission price $p$, respectively. $TC_{t_2}$ is the tech.change in $t_2$.
+where $$R_{t_1, p}$$ and $$R_{t_2, p}$$ represent MAC reduction in year $$t_1$$ and $$t_2$$ at emission price $$p$$, respectively. $$TC_{t_2}$$ is the tech.change in $$t_2$$.

 In general, MAC curve is an aggregated representation of physical changes (retrofit, technology upgrade, process optimization), and in real world, these changes take time to finish.
-If omitting these "time costs" or other institutional barriers, the first MAC year (as well as the carbon price year) would lead to a dramatic yet sometimes unrealistic MAC-driven emission reductions. `mac-phase-in-time` offers users an option to make additional adjustment for the existing MAC eductions due to factors other than "zero-cost" emission reductions and technological changes.
+If omitting these "time costs" or other institutional barriers, the first MAC year (as well as the carbon price year) would lead to a dramatic yet sometimes unrealistic MAC-driven emission reductions. `mac-phase-in-time` offers users an option to make additional adjustment for the existing MAC reductions due to factors other than "zero-cost" emission reductions and technological changes.
 A primary purpose is to smoothly phase in MACs in early modeling periods, so `mac-phase-in-time` can be applied to make the reduction in those first several modeling periods more realistic; A second purpose is to allow users to explore scenarios when different regions have different MAC phase-in periods.
 The default `mac-phase-in-time` is 25 years.

 Below-zero (i.e. “no cost”) MAC mitigation (e.g. MAC reduction percentage is > 0 at zero emission price) are applied in the reference case and phased in over several decades.
 (This can be turned off by setting the `no-zero-cost-reductions` option to 1 within a MAC curve.)
 Here, below-zero MAC mitigation is assumed to be unaffected by `tech-change`, despite that it is not necessarily unreasonable in general to think that technological change would impact below-zero options, as well.